Lamer87/Keyboard_ScanCodes_for_remapping/README.md

 | 1st 8 bits | 2nd 8 bits | 3rd 8 bits | 4th 8 bits | 5th 8 bits
 | version | flag | number of rebinds +1! | rebind n1 | final bits (null)

+Each pair of zeros is separated by a "," except for the last pair which ends without it.

 Version: always 8 zeroes
 Flag: always 8 zeroes
 Final bits: always 8 zeroes

 Number of rebinds:
+only the first 2 bits count as a number (examples: 02 if 2, 05 if 5, 13 if 13),
-only the first 2 bits count, the value must be made up of the number of rebinds (8 bits for each one),
+the value must be made up of the number of rebinds (that are 8 bits for each one),
 plus one for the final 8 bits.
 For example, if we want to rebind 4 keys, the value number of rebinds will be 05,00,00,00,
 if the rebinds are 12 the value will be 13,00,00,00,